allisonurban/tiny-abtest/README.md

-Tiny AB Test
+Tiny A/B Test
 ===========
-A simple framework for running A/B tests.
+A simple framework for A/B testing.